 If you suspect you or someone you love has a problem with binge eating, be sure to speak with a knowledgeable health care professional who can help you pinpoint the underlying cause of your eating habits and identify the best treatment option for you.

 And if you’re interested in adding an amino acid supplement to your treatment, it’s important to remember that amino acids work best when used in concert.
-So be sure to look for a formula that contains a balanced supply of all nine essential amino acids.
+Amino Co's supplements are expertly formulated to balance appetite and mood.
+You can shop our products here.